 - 1. Locate the thermocouple assembly as identified by the two red and black wires. - 2.
 If applicable, remove any cable ties and free the wiring to expose the wire splices. - 3.
 Cut and remove the heat shrink and glass tape from the red and black wires to expose the soldered connections. - 4.
 Using a 40 watt soldering iron, disconnect the wiring splice. - 5.
 Using a 3/8-inch open-end wrench, carefully remove the thermocouple.
 Note its location for reassembly. - 6.
 Carefully insert the replacement thermocouple into the detector body and finger-tighten, taking care not to damage it.
 Finish tightening using a 3/8-inch open-end wrench. - 7.
-Roll each of the stripped ends of the red and black wires of the new thermocouple assembly between your forefinger and thumb, causing the wire ends to be tightly spiral wrapped. - 8.
+Roll each end of the red and black wires of the new thermocouple assembly between your forefinger and thumb, causing the wire ends to be tightly spiral wrapped. - 8.
 Using the 40 watt soldering iron and approved high temperature solder, "tin" the wire ends. - 9.
 Spread or expand the end of approved heat shrink to allow easy installation over the solder connection. - 10.
 Install the heat shrink over each of the wires and slide it as far as possible from the connection.
 This will prevent premature shrinking of it when the connection is soldered. - 11.
 Overlap the "tinned" ends of the red wire from the analyzer electronics and red element assembly wire, then solder the wires together using approved high temperature solder and the 40 watt soldering iron. - 12.
 Repeat step 11 for the black wire. - 13.
 Apply a short wrap of glass tape over each connection. - 14.
 Slide the heat shrink over the soldered connection and shrink it with a heat gun. - 15.
+Reconnect the red coaxial cable to the top of the detector. - 16.
 Close and secure the isothermal oven door.